Chopping Your Motorcycle Windshield...

 windshield, making sure of course that it is even all the way across

 from the top.

-kind of like clipping a thumbnail.
+of like clipping a thumbnail.
 Tape it off with masking tape.
-You
+You want the

-it is SHARP.
-Do not try to use a dull blade, this will not cut through
+SHARP.
+Do not try to use a dull blade, this will not cut through the

-the material adequately and could possibly cause the windshield to
+material adequately and could possibly cause the windshield to melt from

-it will gouge into the windshield under the tape.
-With very fine sand
+gouge into the windshield under the tape.
+With very fine sand paper you

 DO THIS AT YOUR OWN RISK!
 This isn't difficult to do but you are